viet34tqc/notebook/interview.md

 arr.has(1) // return true
 ```

-## Why the result of setState is not sync
+## Why the result of `setState` is not sync

 Because React use batch updating.
-That means React groups all the setStates, put them into queues, execute them together within only one re-render.
-If setState is sync, we cannot batch them in only one re-render
+That means React groups all the `setStates`, put them into queues, execute them together within only one re-render.
+If `setState` is sync, we cannot batch them in only one re-render

 ## Do client component render only on client